Okay, so if these are the areas that the role is moving into and the characteristics of a strategic business partner, what are the challenges?

 I want to read you this excerpt from a LinkedIn article written by Adam Hergenrother, the CEO of his own global business.

 Your Assistant works WITH you, not FOR you.
 Hallie reads all of my emails, attends the majority of my classes & trainings, listens on calls, and sits in on meetings.
 She is more effective when she knows what I know, knows how I think, how I solve problems, and what I have decided and promised (so she can follow-up and deliver).
 Do not keep your Assistant on the periphery, assigning tasks that have no context or meaning.
 They will be far more invested in your success when they are a part of the entire process, and eventually part of the decision making or even making decisions on your behalf.
 When you bring your assistant into your inner circle – everyone wins.

 You have to push your business boundaries.

 Put yourself out there, ask questions.
 If you don’t know the answer to something, go and find out.
 Research and investigate things.
 Ask to be part of a cross-departmental project.
 One tip is always to offer to organise events.
 You will find out a lot of stuff when you organise an event for your business.

-You will work with different colleagues, and if you sit on the registration desk, you will meet different people too.
+You will work with different colleagues, and if you sit at the registration desk, you will meet different people.

 Be visible at all times.

 Getting ahead doesn’t just start with how competent you are, which sucks for women in business; it also has a lot to do with confidence.
-You can be the most qualified person in the room, but if there is somebody with more confidence, they are going to be heard first.
+You can be the most qualified person in the room, but if there is somebody with more confidence, they will be heard first.

-So you have to be confident, and I hope you can feel like you can get yourself to the level of a strategic business partner.
+So you have to be confident, and I hope you can feel like you can get yourself to a strategic business partner level.